jbstephens/dreamlets/replit.md

 - July 08, 2025.
 Switched from in-memory storage to PostgreSQL database for data persistence
 - July 08, 2025.
 Fixed authentication infinite loop for guest users
 - July 08, 2025.
 Implemented guest session system allowing one free story without signup
 - July 08, 2025.
-Fixed AI image generation to create consistent characters across all three story images by establishing character descriptions that are used in all image prompts
+Fixed image generation to create consistent characters across all three story images by establishing character descriptions that are used in all image prompts
 - July 09, 2025.
 Fixed critical guest user story generation - kid and character names now properly retrieved from session storage and passed to OpenAI
 - July 09, 2025.
 Simplified character creation form - removed type dropdown, now only requires name and description
 - July 09, 2025.
-Improved image display - stories now show beautiful gradient placeholders when AI image generation fails instead of broken images
+Improved image display - stories now show beautiful gradient placeholders when image generation fails instead of broken images
 - July 09, 2025.
 Changed "Try Free Story" to "Create Your Story" button on landing page for reduced friction
 - July 09, 2025.
 Moved pricing to separate /pricing page with no navigation links to reduce sales pressure
 - July 09, 2025.
 Removed guest notification component to eliminate friction for first story creation
+- July 09, 2025.
+Made logo/navbar text clickable to link to homepage always
+- July 09, 2025.
+Removed "AI" terminology throughout app - replaced with parent-friendly terms like "Personalized" and "Custom"